-Allegations against the Regional Manager/other Regional staff
+9Allegations against the Regional Manager/other Regional staff

-- 6.88.
-Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to the local LADO.
-Following this, the allegation should be passed to the identified senior person to follow through with the LADO and subsequently act in line with agreed course of action.
-This means that the DSL will retain the responsibility to report the initial concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 6.89.
-Allegations not linked to specific site must be reported to Managing Director who will refer the matter to the LADO and act in line with agreed course of action. - 6.90.
+- 934 6.87.
+Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to Dorset Local Safeguarding Authority/LADO.
+Following this, the allegation should be passed to the identified senior person to follow through with Dorset Local Safeguarding Authority/LADO and subsequently act in line with agreed course of action.
+This means that the DSL will retain the responsibility to report the initial concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 941 6.88.
+Allegations not linked to specific site must be reported to Managing Director who will refer the matter to 942 Dorset Local Safeguarding Authority/LADO and act in line with agreed course of action. - 943 6.89.
 The appropriate HR Business Partner should be notified, so they can advise and where required support the investigation.

-Allegations against the Managing Director
+9Allegations against the Managing Director

-- 6.91.
-Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to the LADO.
-Following this, the allegation should be passed to the identified senior person to follow through with the LADO and subsequently act in line with agreed course of action.
-This means that the DSL will retain the responsibility to report the initial concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 6.92.
-Allegations not linked to specific site must be reported to Chief Operating Officer who will refer the matter to the LADO and act in line with agreed course of action. - 6.93.
+- 946 6.90.
+Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to Dorset Local Safeguarding Authority/LADO.
+Following this, the allegation should be passed to the identified senior person to follow through with Dorset Local Safeguarding Authority/LADO and subsequently act in line with agreed course of action.
+This means that the DSL will retain the responsibility to report the initial concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 953 6.91.
+Allegations not linked to specific site must be reported to Chief Operating Officer who will refer the matter to Dorset Local Safeguarding Authority/LADO and act in line with agreed course of action. - 955 6.92.
 The Head of HR should be notified, so they can advise and where required support the investigation.

-Allegations against any other Senior Leader
+9Adlegations against any other Senior Leader

-- 6.94.
-Any allegations linked to the site, must be reported to the DSL of the site (In Education the Head/Principal) who will make the initial referral to Worcestershire Safeguarding Authority/LADO Following this, the allegation should be passed to the identified senior person to follow through with Worcestershire Safeguarding Authority/LADO and subsequently act in line with agreed course of action.
-This means that the DSL will retain the responsibility to report the initial concern, but will have no further part in the process regarding gathering any information or, should it be required, in the actual investigation in relation to a senior member. - 6.95.
-Allegations not linked to specific site must be reported to the person's (whom allegation is made against) line manager who will refer the matter to Worcestershire Safeguarding Authority/LADO and act in line with agreed course of action. - 6.96.
+- 957 6.93.
+Any allegations linked to the site, must be reported to the DSL of the site (In Education the 958 Head/Principal) who will make the initial referral to Dorset Local Safeguarding Authority/LADO Following 959 this, the allegation should be passed to the identified senior person to follow through with Dorset Local 960 Safeguarding Authority/LADO and subsequently act in line with agreed course of action.
+This means that 961 the DSL will retain the responsibility to report the initial concern, but will have no further part in the 962 process regarding gathering any information or, should it be required, in the actual investigation in 963 relation to a senior member. - 964 6.94.
+Allegations not linked to specific site must be reported to the person's (whom allegation is made against) 965 line manager who will refer the matter to Dorset Local Safeguarding Authority/LADO and act in line with 966 agreed course of action. - 967 6.95.
 The Head of HR should be notified, so they can advise and where required support the investigation.

-Allegations against the Executive Head of Children's Services
+9Allegations against the Executive Head of Children's Services